The answer to the question of whether Harvard accepts GED graduates is simply YES. Harvard accepts GED graduates.

 Harvard is looking to identify those students who will prove to be the finest educators of their peers and professors.
 The school looks to select individuals who will be an inspiration for all those around them in their years at the school and beyond.

-The following points are taken into consideration as they read and review your application:
+The following points are taken into consideration as they read and review your college application:

 To what extent have the applicants reached their full personal and academic potential, and have they been stretching themselves?